St. Vincent Beechey

 St. Vincent Beechey (7 August 1806 – 19 August 1899) was a nineteenth-century vicar of Fleetwood and Thornton-Cleveleys, Lancashire, and later of Worsley, Lancashire.
 He is known for founding Rossall School at Fleetwood in 1844, and he was also president of the Manchester Photographic Society.
 At the time of his death, it was believed that Beechey was the oldest clergyman in England, being 93 years old.

 Early life

 Beechey was born in London as the twenty-first child of William Beechey, court painter to King George III, and his second wife, Anne Jessop.
 He was also named after his godfather, John Jervis, 1st Earl of St Vincent, in recognition of his great naval victory in 1797.
 There is a painting of his godfather by his father.
 St. Vincent Beechey was also a brother to Frederick William Beechey, the great naval commander, and Richard Brydges Beechey, painter and admiral.
-He was educated in Sidcup under a Mr. Knowles and at Caius College, Cambridge.
+He was educated in Sidcup under a Mr. Knowles and at Gonville and Caius College, Cambridge.

 Beechey married Mary Ann Ommaney in 1836.
 They had seven children.